ferredge/ferredge/README.md

 ### What about App service sdk?

 Not an immediate goal.
-You can just use the FFIs or device SDKs to communicate and do whatever you want.
+You can just use the FFIs or as a library to communicate and do whatever you want.

 ### What about running this directly in embedded devices?